ehteqx/labroot/README.md

 # labroot

-Scripts and Macros for Data Analysis using CERN's ROOT Framework
+Scripts and Macros (in CLING-interpreted C++) for Data Analysis using CERN's ROOT Framework (https://root.cern.ch).
+The "inspiration" comes from a University class that I am attending: Optics Laboratory and Computational Data Analysis.

+Some code comes or is adapted from Giuseppe Della Ricca's lectures website: http://www.infis.univ.trieste.it/~dellaric/

+LICENSE:
+© 2016 Giuseppe Della Ricca - All rights reserved.
+© 2016 Emanuele Ballarin - All rights reserved.

+Permissions beyond the scope of this license could be obtained by directly contacting the Authors.

+Revision 1.2 - 04/03/2016